Updated: Mar 13

 The session ends after about thirty minutes.

-We allow our bodies to fully relax bit by bit in a precise order.
-The order in which you will learn to relax your body mirrors the order in which awareness of these body parts feature on a kind of map within the brain.
-Of course we do not have an illustrated anatomical map of the body literally existing inside the brain, but rather a neuronal map on the brain’s precentral gyrus which is located in the cerebral white brain matter.
-During Yoga Nidra you will direct your attention around your body parts with the intention of allowing your body to relax.
-By relaxing your body in Yoga Nidra you will also relax your mind without trying to focus or concentrate on trying to relax your mind.
+During deep relaxation you will direct your attention around your body parts with the intention of allowing your body to relax.
+By relaxing your body, you will also relax your mind without trying to focus or concentrate on trying to relax your mind.
 Have you ever been told to clear, empty or relax your mind?
 Usually it does not work because while we are going about our daily lives, our brains have way too much stuff to think about to even have space to relax.
 In this typical waking state, the mind cannot actually experience relaxation, but will end up thinking about a memory of relaxation or perhaps analysing why relaxation seems impossible, rather than having a chance to dip below its busy state into a place of genuine stillness.
-When you train your mind to eventually become more still with a technique like Yoga Nidra, the more you will be able to guide yourself into relaxation as you listen to the teacher’s Yoga Nidra instructions.
+When you train your mind to eventually become more still during relaxation, you may become closer to experiencing the altered state of Yoganidra.

 Our body, mind and spirit can only heal when we have the chance to enter a less frazzled state than the one in which humans typically live.
 When people are feeling frazzled or overwhelmed by being busy, brainwaves are short and frequent.
 If we want to induce deep relaxation, we need to give the brain a chance to produce longer, less frequent waves.
 To give our brains the opportunity to produce these longer brainwaves, we need to reduce the stimuli which it is given, reducing the amount of external information for the brain to process.
 Humans are very overstimulated creatures.
 I certainly used to keep my brain very overstimulated and definitely had a tendency to pressure myself to cram lots into my days, all while keeping an eye on my emails and trying to resist the temptation of quick gratification on social media.
 I still struggle with this habit.
 However, my tendency for anxiety spiked after I was sexually assaulted, and so my brain was in overdrive, scanning around for danger and frenziedly trying to problem solve.
 If I had kept myself as busy as I used to be, I would not have been letting myself have the chance to slow down and access the deep relaxation which my body craved.